 Media Studies is taught in mixed ability groups.

-Students are given the opportunity to be a member of BBC’s ‘The One Show’ audience in Year 12.
+Students are given the opportunity to be an audience member of BBC’s ‘The One Show’ in Year 12.
 There are also various opportunities for students to partake in courses given by the BFI, and a number of students have successfully done this.
 Additionally, there is a weekly media group were students can discuss current media issues and debates that link with their course.
-As a part of the Enrichment programme, the students complete a project about influential directors.